This process is highly technical and will require someone to create one or more automated scripts (using whatever programming language you prefer).

 - For position schema, refer to "GET /admin/api/v2/hrdatasync/positions.xsd"

-If you are providing a position file (hierarchy) you should also check the hierarchy is valid otherwise your file will be rejected.
+If you are providing a positions file (hierarchy) you should also check the hierarchy is valid otherwise your file will be rejected.
 In a valid hierarchy, employees report all the way up to the MD/CEO.

 How to validate an XML file against a schema is outside the scope of this document as it differs depending on which programming language you use.
 However, XML is a widely used file format and the internet contains many examples of how to validate them against a schema.